jacklebeignet/scripts/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please report it using [Github Issues](https://github.com/jacklebeignet/scripts/issues).
+To report a vulnerability, please report it on our [Discord Server](https://dsc.gg/beignet).
 You might get an response in less than 48 hours.